nnellans/bash-guide/README.md

 > This is a live document.
 Some of the sections are still a work in progress.
 I will be continually updating it over time.

 > [!TIP]
-> I will use "tips" to reference something that I've taken from Google's [Shell Style Guide](https://google.github.io/styleguide/shellguide.html)
+> Google's [Shell Style Guide](https://google.github.io/styleguide/shellguide.html) has many great recommendations and best practices that I also agree with.
+When you see me use `GSG:` that means the following recommendation will be coming from Google's Style Guide.

 ---